tposney/midi-qol/README.md

 # This is not the actual midi-qol repository.
 It has been setup for me to test migrating from gitlab to github but is not up to date
-# Please go to https://giblab.com/tposney/midi-qol to report issues
+# Please go to [https://giblab.com/tposney/midi-qol](https://gitlab.com/tposney/midi-qol/) to report issues

 ## Breaking News
-Added a ko-fi donation link https://ko-fi.com/tposney
+Addehttps://gitlab.com/tposney/midi-qol/d a ko-fi donation link https://ko-fi.com/tposney

 ### Custom Sounds rewritten
 You will have to change your configuration